 Prevention of recurrence

 HSV is often triggered by stress–emotional stress, illness, inadequate diet, lack of sleep, hormone surges, allergies, etc. It can also be triggered by certain foods that are very acidic, spicy and/or high in a protein called arginine.
-Pregnancy is a state of lowered immunity and high hormones, as well as having other unique stresses; therefore some women find they experience more frequent outbreaks during this time.
+Pregnancy is a state of lowered immunity and high hormones, as well as having other unique stresses; therefore some people find they experience more frequent outbreaks during this time.
 Prevention centres around stress reduction–exercise, massage, meditation, and diets low in fat, sugar, and processed foods also contribute to lowered stress levels.
 For those with severe or frequent outbreaks, diet modification to decrease high arginine foods, and increase high lysine foods can help, as well as supporting the immune system with supplements of vitamins, homeopathics, etc.

-The current standard is to recommend Acyclovir to women with a history of genital herpes, to be taken from 36 weeks till the birth.
+The current standard is to recommend Acyclovir to people with a history of genital herpes, to be taken from 36 weeks till the birth.
 The aim is to minimize the chance of an outbreak or viral shedding at the time of birth when it is most dangerous to the baby.

-It must be understood, however, that Acyclovir, while it is given to many pregnant women in North America every year and there have not been any confirmed risks to the baby, long-term studies continue to be needed.
-Recommendation for HSV treatment in pregnancy Acyclovir should be offered to anyone having a primary HSV outbreak Acyclovir should also be offered to anyone who is experiencing or at high risk of experiencing severe and/or frequent recurrent HSV outbreaks Acyclovir should be offered at 36 weeks of pregnancy to women with known genital herpes, in order to prevent an outbreak or viral shedding during birth.
+It must be understood, however, that Acyclovir, while it is given to many pregnant people in North America every year and there have not been any confirmed risks to the baby, long-term studies continue to be needed.
+Recommendation for HSV treatment in pregnancy Acyclovir should be offered to anyone having a primary HSV outbreak Acyclovir should also be offered to anyone who is experiencing or at high risk of experiencing severe and/or frequent recurrent HSV outbreaks Acyclovir should be offered at 36 weeks of pregnancy to people with known genital herpes, in order to prevent an outbreak or viral shedding during birth.

 If there is any suspicion of neonatal infection, the baby should receive immediate treatment with intravenous Acyclovir.